Which anastomosis has the highest rate of leakage?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The oesophageal anastomosis is known to have the highest rate of leakage among the options provided.
-This can be attributed to several factors related to the anatomy and physiology of the oesophagus, as well as the technical challenges involved in creating an anastomosis in this area.
+The anastomosis with the highest rate of leakage is the oesophageal anastomosis.
+This is primarily due to the unique anatomical and physiological characteristics of the oesophagus, as well as the surgical techniques involved in creating the anastomosis.

 Subscribe